-In Transit, Taiwan President Set To Stop In U.S. — To China's Displeasure
+In Transit, Taiwan President Set To Stop In U.S., Much To China's Displeasure

 International

-In Transit, Taiwan President Set To Stop In U.S. — To China's Displeasure
+In Transit, Taiwan President Set To Stop In U.S., Much To China's Displeasure

 Rarely does a layover draw intense international scrutiny.